PGautam27/Dockmate/Readme.md

 ```

 ### 4. Undo/Restore Dockerfile
-This will restore the Dockerfile to its latest Dockerfile backup.
+This will restore the Dockerfile to its latest or specific Dockerfile backup.
 #### Command :
 ```
 dockmate undo
+// OR
+dockmate undo Dockerfile-2025-01-07T10-28-11-145Z.bak
 ```
 #### Output :
 ```